SkylineCommunications/dataminer-docs/solutions/standard_solutions/EPM/EPM_I-DOCSIS/I-DOCSIS_upgrade.md

 >
 > - `newElementID` is the element ID of the front-end element.
 > - `newDataMinerID` is the DMA ID of the DataMiner Agent where the front-end (FE) element is located.
-> - Currently, this procedure needs to be executed every time the EPM solution is upgraded.
+> - Currently, this procedure needs to be executed every time the EPM Solution is upgraded.